Millis High School: Boys basketball

 The boys basketball team in 2011–2012 had a record of 4–7.
-They qualified for MIAA Division 4 state tournament, won their preliminary against C.A.S.H and went on to beat Holbrook, the top seed in their division with a score of 49-42.
+They qualified for MIAA Division 4 state tournament, won their preliminary against C.A.S.H and went on to beat Holbrook, the top seed in their division with a score of 49–42.
 They lost their second-round game to Cathedral.

 Cheerleading

 The Varsity Cheerleading squad combined with Hopedale in 2012.
 Tri-Valley League Champs '77, '80.

 Track

 Millis has both boys and girls indoor and outdoor, track.
 Indoor track is during the winter and outdoor track is in the spring.
-In the 2009–10 winter track season, a Millis high jumper won five state championships.
-State Champs '80.
+In the 2009–10 winter track season, Millis high jumper Corey Fairfield won five state championships.
+State Champs 80.

 Baseball

 Tri-Valley League Champs '73, '81, Eastern Mass South Sectional Champs '73, '87..

 Softball

 In the 2012 season the team qualified for state tournament, winning their preliminary round game against Old Colony Regional Voc.
 Tech.
 Tri-Valley League Champs '71, '81.
 Eastern South Sectional Champs '04.